 Former site of LTV Steel’s Coke Works re-envisioned by foundation, civic, and community leaders

-Foundation, civic, and community leaders are collaborating in the redevelopment of the 178-acre “Almono” urban riverfront brownfield formerly occupied by LTV Steel Jones & Laughlin Steel and in Hazelwood, a Pittsburgh neighborhood that employed nearly 13,000 people at the height of the steel industry.
-The site has recently been renamed Hazelwood Green, and its master plan calls for a mixed use development comprising a blend of housing, offices, research and development, light manufacturing, retail, parks, trails and transportation, and employing a host of sustainable standards and infrastructure.
+Foundation, civic, and community leaders are collaborating in the redevelopment of the 178-acre “Almono” urban riverfront brownfield formerly occupied by Jones & Laughlin and LTV Steel in Hazelwood, a Pittsburgh neighborhood that employed nearly 13,000 people at the height of the steel industry.
+The site was renamed Hazelwood Green in October 2017, and its master plan calls for a mixed use development comprising a blend of housing, offices, research and development, light manufacturing, retail, parks, trails and transportation, and employing a host of sustainable standards and infrastructure.

 Source: The Heinz Endowments.
-Read more in a forthcoming h magazine issue.
+Read more in an h magazine article.